designing access & inclusion

 Hi, I’m Jessie!

-I’m a researcher, writer/illustrator, and community organizer residing in Seattle, WA (Duwamish).
-I hold a Master of Science in Human Centered Design & Engineering, a Bachelor of Science in Informatics, and a minor in Diversity all from the University of Washington.
-I’m fluent in both English and American Sign Language, and I’m slowly learning Japanese (日本語).
+I’m a curious researcher, writer, and illustrator residing in Seattle, WA (Duwamish).
+I hold a Master of Science in Human Centered Design & Engineering, a Bachelor of Science in Informatics, and a minor in Diversity from the University of Washington.
+I’m fluent in English, proficient in American Sign Language, and slowly learning Japanese (日本語).
 For what it’s worth, I am a U.S. citizen by birth, so I do not need visa sponsorship.
-Currently, I work at API Chaya as the Disability Justice Community Organizer & Program Coordinator.
+Previously, I worked at API Chaya as the Disability Justice Community Organizer + Program Coordinator.

-In my role at API Chaya, I support survivors of gender-based violence (domestic violence, sexual assault, human trafficking) through community education, prevention activities, and trainings on building healthy, resilient relationships and accountable communities.
-To date, I’ve given multiple presentations on Disability Justice through a trauma-informed lens in English and ASL and facilitated meaningful dialogues from a place of safety and wellness.
+In my role at API Chaya, I supported survivors of gender-based violence (domestic violence, sexual assault, human trafficking) through community education, prevention activities, and trainings on building healthy, resilient relationships and accountable communities.
+To date, I’ve given multiple presentations on Disability, Ableism, and Disability Justice through a trauma-informed lens in English and ASL.

 Above all, I love narratives and listening to people tell stories.